anisahmed01/anisahmed01/README.md

 # Anis Ahmed

-Aspiring Data Analyst focusing on SQL, Python, and BI tools.
+Data Analyst focusing on SQL, Python, and BI tools.
 I build data projects that analyze real datasets, automate workflows, and visualize insights with dashboards and reports.

 ---